Skincare Travel Survival Tips

 Play Defense Before Boarding

 - The morning of your flight, give your entire body a dry brush treatment.
 Using a natural bristle body brush, begin at your feet and brush upward towards your heart.
 Skip your face since the brush might be too abrasive for sensitive facial skin.
-This will help to remove all of those dry, dad skin cells right before your flight and increase your circulation which will supply you with a natural, healthy radiant glow.
+This will help to remove all of those dry, dead skin cells right before your flight and increase your circulation which will supply you with a natural, healthy radiant glow.

 - Moisturize, moisturize, moisturize.
 Slather on a rich, emollient moisturizer on your face and body right before your flight.
 The dry cabin air can deplete moisture from your skin at an alarmingly fast rate.
 Make sure you are properly moisturized before boarding and bring a TSA approved container of your favorite moisturizer and body lotion on board with you.